 6. Wildlife World Interactive Mason Bee Management System House

 This wooden house for mason bees is wonderfully unique.
-It’s like a multi-storied house that has prefabricated layers and assembled on-site, with one section on top of the other.
+It’s like a multi-storied house with prefabricated layers and is assembled on-site, with one section on top of the other.
 This makes it easier to inspect and clean.

 Harvesting cocoons is quite simple with this design.
 It’s pretty easy to take apart.
-Its shape makes it possible to place on a stand if you choose not to mount it against your house or a tree.
+Its shape makes it possible to place it on a stand if you choose not to mount it against your house or a tree.
 The holes appear to be the same size, so you might not have much diversity, but you’ll definitely get your masons.